Reference Messages and DID Examples

 Scope of this document: non-normative reference message sequences, decoded payload examples, DID document examples, publication examples, and implementation guidance for yona:ruleset:v1.0

 Conformance status: This document is non-normative.
 It provides examples and guidance only.
-It does not introduce new protocol requirements beyond the ruleset, the Base Interoperability Profile (BIP), or the BIP Conformance Test Suite.
+It does not introduce new protocol requirements beyond the ruleset, the Base Interoperability Profile (BIP), or the YONA Conformance Test Suite.

 License